myrrlyn/oeuvre/mortal.md

 “Yes.
 I’m in hell.”

 His mind reeled as his Father smashed in.
-He was falling, falling, ash rushing by in countless, endless streaks–
+He was falling, falling, ash rushing by in countless, endless streaks—

 ____

-“You know I love you like a son-”
+“You know I love you like a son—”

 “I am your son.”

 Was that pain in her eyes?

-“-so please just listen and obey.
+“—so please just listen and obey.
 You don’t need to be here.
 You know Ghalurok.
 You know what he’ll do to you.
 Just go!”

 That’s a strange definition of love, mother.